Yuan dynasty in Inner Asia: Manchuria

 Manchuria was originally ruled by the Han, Tang, Liao, and Jin dynasties before the emergence of the Mongol Empire in the early 13th century.
 During the Mongol conquest of the Jin dynasty (1211–1234), North China became ruled by Mongols, and Manchuria became part of the Yuan dynasty.

-In 1269, the Yuan founder Kublai Khan set up the Liaoyang province (遼陽行省) which extended to the Korean Peninsula.
-In 1286, it became a Xuanweisi (宣慰司).
+In 1269, the Yuan founder Kublai Khan set up the Liaoyang province (遼陽行省) which extended to Outer Manchuria and parts of Korea, whereas the Goryeo dynasty became a Yuan vassal.
+In 1286, the province was turned into a Xuanweisi (宣慰司).
 In 1287, the Liaoyang province was established again, and lasted until the end of the Yuan dynasty.

 According to Yuanshi, the official history of the Yuan dynasty, the Mongols militarily invaded Sakhalin island and subdued the Guwei (骨嵬) there.
 By 1308, all inhabitants of Sakhalin had submitted to the Yuan dynasty.
-After the overthrow of the Yuan dynasty by the Ming dynasty in 1368, some Mongols under Naghachu (originally a Yuan official) fled to Northeast Asia, where he became a general of the Northern Yuan dynasty.
-The Ming then conquered and annexed Manchuria after the Ming military campaign against Naghachu in 1387.
+After the overthrow of the Yuan dynasty by the Ming dynasty in 1368, Mongols under Naghachu (originally a Yuan official) still controlled Manchuria, where he became a general of the Northern Yuan dynasty.
+The Ming then conquered and annexed Manchuria after its military campaign against Naghachu in 1387.